FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 Settings after first install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you installed Vonk (see :ref:`vonk_getting_started`), either:
+After you installed Firely Server (see :ref:`vonk_getting_started`), either:

 * copy the ``appsettings.default.json`` to ``appsettings[.instance].json`` and remove settings that you do not intend to alter, or
 * create an empty ``appsettings[.instance].json`` and copy individual parts from the ``appsettings.default.json`` if you wish to adjust them.

 Adjust the new ``appsettings[.instance].json`` to your liking using the explanation below.

-When running :ref:`Vonk on Docker<use_docker>` you probably want to adjust the settings using the :ref:`Environment Variables<configure_envvar>`.
+When running :ref:`Firely Server on Docker<use_docker>` you probably want to adjust the settings using the :ref:`Environment Variables<configure_envvar>`.

 Settings after update
 ^^^^^^^^^^^^^^^^^^^^^

-If you install the binaries of an updated version of Vonk, you can:
+If you install the binaries of an updated version of Firely Server, you can:

 * copy the new binaries over the old ones, or
 * deploy the new version to a new directory and copy the ``appsettings[.instance].json`` over from the old version.